-Table 24: Constraints for solar assessment ----------------------- ----------- ------------
+Table 24: Constraints for solar assessment ------------------------------ ----------- ------------

-Assumption Explanation Only areas within 2 km of the 33 kV (or higher) Proximity to the grid reduces the cost of grid electricity grid lines included connection.
+Assumption Explanation Only areas within 2 km of the 33 kV (or higher) electricity grid lines included Proximity to the grid reduces the cost of grid connection.
 High grid connection costs tend to make solar projects economically unviable.
 25m buffer to houses applied To allow for the space taken by gardens and access roads and to reduce immediate visual impact.
-Designated land areas removed Solar projects can and have been built within Special Protection Areas both designated landscapes and environmental Special Areas of Conservation designations.
-However, for the purpose of this National Nature Reserves resource assessment, these areas have been Local Nature Reserves removed.
-Sites of Special Scientific Interest Ramsar sites National Parks Areas of Outstanding Natural Beauty Agricultural land grade 3 or above removed Grades 1 and 2 are the best and most versatile for food production, however, there is no land of this grade available in MTCBC Urban and other developed land (housing and It is unlikely that there will be space for groundindustrial areas) removed mounted solar.
+Designated land areas removed Special Protection Areas Special Areas of Conservation National Nature Reserves Local Nature Reserves Sites of Special Scientific Interest Ramsar sites National Parks Areas of Outstanding Natural Beauty Solar projects can and have been built within both designated landscapes and environmental designations.
+However, for the purpose of this resource assessment, these areas have been removed.
+Agricultural land grade 3 or above removed Grades 1 and 2 are the best and most versatile for food production, however, there is no land of this grade available in MTCBC Urban and other developed land (housing and industrial areas) removed It is unlikely that there will be space for ground- mounted solar.
 However, open spaces were included.
-Dhusiaal constructor Deade weedland rivers and water hadies Physical constraints where development is generally not feasible where development is generally not reasible.
+Physical constraints Roads, woodland, rivers and water bodies where development is generally not feasible.